-You Might Also Like 6 Easy Hairstyles For School That Will Make Mornings Simpler
+You May Also Enjoy 6 Easy Hairstyles For School That Will Make Mornings Simpler

 “By the time I sit in my chair at work and fire up my computer, my Fitbit says I have walked 2.5 miles.
 All just to get us ready and out of the house.
 And if walking 2.5 miles and not actually making it anywhere ain’t exactly what this stage of life looks like, I don’t what is.”